Magnetically Activated Rotational Vacuum Friction: Calculation of the frictional torque and absorption power

 When considering transitions in the particle driven by $\HI$, we need to evaluate dipole matrix elements $\pb_{l'l}=-e\langle l'|\rb|l\rangle$, for which it is convenient to use the Zeeman coordinate basis, defined by the unit vectors $\uu_\pm=(\xx\pm\ii\yy)/\sqrt{2}$.
 Taking into account that the $|l\rangle$ states have well-defined AM $\hbar m_l$, the Zeeman basis readily reveals the selection rule $m_{l'}=m_l\pm1$ for polarization in the $x$-$y$ plane and $m_{l'}=m_l$ for polarization along $z$.
 More precisely, we can write $\pb_{l'l}=p^\perp_{l'l}\,\left(\uu_+\delta_{m_{l'},m_l-1}+\uu_-\delta_{m_{l'},m_l+1}\right)+p^z_{l'l}\,\zz\delta_{m_{l'},m_l}$, where $p^z_{l'l}=\zz\cdot\pb_{l'l}$ and $p^\perp_{l'l}=\uu_\pm\cdot\pb_{l'l}$ is independent of the sign of $m_{l'}-m_l$ due to rotational degeneracy.
 Using these expressions, the only nonzero matrix elements of $\HI$ are

 where

-and $e_i^\pm=\uu_\pm\cdot\eeh$.
+and $e_i^\pm=\uu_\mp\cdot\eeh_i$.

 Because the dipole components along $z$ cannot produce changes in AM, we only need to consider polarization in the $x$-$y$ plane in the calculation of the torque.
 However, we need to account for polarization along $z$ when calculating the particle absorption power (see below).
-Using the Fermi golden rule with the above transition matrix elements, we can now obtain the rates $\gamma_\pm^{\rm a}$ and $\gamma_\pm^{\rm b}$ associated with the photon emission and absorption processes, separated in components with opposite AM as shown in Fig.\ \ref{Fig1}(a).
+Using the Fermi golden rule with the above transition matrix elements, we can now obtain the rates $\gamma_\pm^{\rm e}$ (contribution arising from $n_i\rightarrow n_i+1$ and $m_{l'}-m_l=\mp1$ terms) and $\gamma_\pm^{\rm a}$ (from $n_i\rightarrow n_i-1$ and $m_{l'}-m_l=\pm1$) associated with photon emission and absorption processes, and accompanied by a net particle AM change given by $\mp\hbar$ and $\pm\hbar$, respectively; these rates are thus separated in components with opposite AM as shown in Fig.\ \ref{Fig1}(a).
 In particular, the absorption rates reduce to